Jperez-94/brainstorming/README.md

 Some rules to avoid kaos and manage to keep different projects organiced.

 1. A new project will be created into a new independet branch that will be use as the main of that project until it is merge into the main branch of the repo.
+2. The branch type of the main branch of each project will be a feature: **feature/name_of_the_branch**
-2. When working at your main branch, follow the work flow you prefer.
+3. When working at your main branch, follow the work flow you prefer.

 Stay creative and lets work!